s0ders/akira.sh/content/posts/go-interfaces.md

 case float64:
     fmt.Println("foo is float64")
 default:
-    fmt.Println("type unknown")
+    fmt.Printf("unknown type %T", foo)
 }
 ```

-Though the implementation differs from other languages, Go interfaces provide the same benefits: define abstractions for common behavior (e.g. writing to a data stream) which allows for loose coupling between functions and their parameters which then brings several benefits (i.e. reusability, easier testing).
-There is another feature provided by interfaces that we haven't yet mentioned: they allow to limit the behavior on the underlying type.
+Another interesting feature brought by interface in Go is that they allow to restrict the behavior on the underlying type.
+We will discuss how this is achieved in the next section.